 — Thomas S. Monson

 BYU Education Week began in 1922 and is one of the largest continuing education programs of its type.
 The program is held on the beautiful Brigham Young University campus in Provo, Utah, each August and offers more than 1,000 classes on a variety of subjects, including education, religion, marriage and family, the arts, history, genealogy, communication, youth classes, and much more.
-The program is designed primarily for adults, although everyone age 14 and older is welcome!
+The program is designed primarily for adults, although anyone age 14 by December 31 of the program year is welcome!

 Monday, 8:30 a.m. to 4:05 p.m.